TikTok AR examples to inspire your brand

 One of our favourite TikTok AR examples is this effect from The Physical Education Teacher to encourage fitness and show that physical education does not necessarily require equipment.

-Poplar Studio worked with The Physical Education Teacher to create an AR effect that turns a pushup challenge into a game.
+This AR effect turns a pushup challenge into a game.
 As part of the game, users assume the pushup position and raise or lower their body according to a moving “maze,” seeing how long they can sustain stability.

 The beauty industry has always been ahead of the curve when it comes to incorporating AR into their advertising campaigns.
 Accordingly, there are plenty of TikTok AR examples from the beauty industry.